-- Q: And what did the day care say?

-- A: That they would have to study the situation.

-- Q: Did they ever come back to you?
+Q: Did you file an affidavit with the state?

-- A: No.
+A: No. I sent the email to Pat.

-- Q: And when did the conversation occur?

-- A: Some time in April 2019.

-- Q: Did anyone at the day care know about Ted's trip?
+Q: Did anyone at the day care know about Ted's trip?

-- A: Yes.
+A: Yes.

-- Q: How?
+Q: How?

-- A: Ted and Pat, the owner of the day care, were dating.
+A: Ted and Pat, the owner of the day care, were dating.

-- Q: So Pat knew Ted had been to Samoa?
+Q: So Pat knew Ted had been to Samoa?

-- A: Yes.
+A: Yes.
 He brought Pat a t-shirt from there.
-Ted dropped off David on Friday so he could deliver the t-shirt from his trip.
+Ted dropped off David on

+Friday so he could deliver the t-shirt from his trip.

-- Q: Did Ted go home afterwards?
+Q: Did Ted go home afterwards?

-- A: No. He wasn't feeling well so he came back to my house and went to
+A: No. He wasn't feeling well so he came back to my house and went to

 bed.
 He stayed for a couple days.
 He went home over the weekend.

+Q: Did you continue sending David to day care?

+A: Yes, until the rash showed up.

+Q: When was that?

+A: I think the 19th.

+Q: Did David have a fever at that point?